cometbft/cometbft/docs/architecture/adr-104-out-of-band-state-sync.md

 1. The application will export snapshots into an exportable format on the server side.
 When a node syncs up, CometBFT will send this as a blob of bytes to the application to uncompress and apply the snapshot.

-2. CometBFT creates a snapshot using existing ABCI calls and exports it into a format of our chosing.
-CometBFT is then in charge of reading in and parsing the exproted snapshot into a snapshot that can be offered to the application via the existing `OfferSnapshot` and `ApplyChunk` methods.
+2. CometBFT creates a snapshot using existing ABCI calls and exports it into a format of our choosing.
+CometBFT is then in charge of reading in and parsing the exported snapshot into a snapshot that can be offered to the application via the existing `OfferSnapshot` and `ApplyChunk` methods.
+This option does not alter any current APIs and is a good candidate for an initial implementation.

 #### Config file additions